-Should You Become A Certified Nurse Assistant?
+Should You Become a Certified Nursing Assistant?

 Overall Satisfaction: High

-This is a career path with very specific personal requirements and challenges that are uncommon in other professions.
+This is a career with very specific personal requirements and challenges that are uncommon in other professions.

-These healthcare professionals are trusted with the most intimate aspects of people’s lives.
+After all, you’re entrusted with the most intimate aspects of people’s lives.

 Average Salary: High

-When compared with other medical and healthcare roles, the salary expectations for CNA roles are dishearteningly low.
+Compared to health care roles, the salary expectations for CNA roles are dishearteningly low.